COCONUTS-2b: Atmosphere

-The planet has a spectral type of T9, based on a low signal-to-noise near-infrared spectrum with Magellan/FIRE.
-This spectral type suggests high amounts of methane, water vapor and low amounts of carbon monoxide in the atmosphere of COCONUTS-2b.

-COCONUTS-2b might have both clouds and a non-equilibrium process in its atmosphere.
+The planet's spectral type suggests high amounts of methane, water vapor and low amounts of carbon monoxide in the atmosphere of COCONUTS-2b.
+It might also have both clouds and a non-equilibrium process in its atmosphere.

 Due to its large orbital separation, COCONUTS-2b is a great laboratory to study the atmosphere and composition of young gas-giant exoplanets.
-Astronomers estimate the planet’s temperature to be around 434 K.
+Astronomers estimate the planet's temperature to be around 434 K.